 Why am I not more like these people?

 I know, I shouldn’t get caught in the comparison game.
-It doesn’t matter whether I am or am not like the people I admire.
 There is only one person I should be comparing myself to, and that is Jesus.
 And no matter how long I live or how hard I try, I will never live up to his example.
 Which is exactly why he came, died, and rose in the first place.
 That’s Gospel 101.

 But it’s hard not to compare.
 We live in a world where the highlights of our daily lives are displayed online, while the low points – and even the mediocre ones – are kept safely private.
 Seeing is believing, but what we see is only part of the story.

-I don’t want to contribute to that cycle, and I try to be honest on this blog so far as discernment allows.
+I don’t want to contribute to that cycle.
 I never want to give the impression that I have it all figured out when reality is so much less flattering.
 The real, Jesus-needing me is an overly introspective, slightly obsessive, recovering hypochondriac.
 I have doubts, my faith doesn’t come easily, and my feelings often contradict what I know to be true.
 I struggle to love, tend toward apathy, and have ongoing battles with depression and anxiety.

 But I’m also a thinker, a writer, and someone who wants to be an encouragement.
 While I struggle to see hope and beauty in myself, I see it in others.
 And despite my cynicism, I cling to the belief that God will somehow, someday, take the ugly parts of me and turn them into something beautiful.

 In the meantime, I wish I could learn to live in the freedom of His grace.
 How do you find the balance of grieving your sin for the travesty it is, while leaving it at the cross where it belongs?
 I’m better at the first than I am at the last, though too often I find myself grieving the fact that I’m not grieved enough.